 Arrival and Artisans

-We arrived at Hofgut Sternen had many souvenir shops to choose from as well as wood-carving and glass-blowing demonstrations.
-Artisans were in the process of making ornate cuckoo clocks, and in one of the restaurants, we were treated to a cooking demonstration and sampling of traditional Black Forest cake.
-Yum!
-Other offerings at the restaurant included local favorites such as Bauernbratwurst, Brägele (specialty potatoes), and Bibbileskäse (curd with chives and onion).
+We arrived at Hofgut Sternen, had many souvenir shops to choose from and woodcarving and glass-blowing demonstrations.
+Artisans were making ornate cuckoo clocks, and in one of the restaurants, we were treated to a cooking demonstration and a sampling of traditional Black Forest cake.
+It was so yummy!

-The air smelled of pine and the terrain was a middle shade of black.
+The air smelled of pine, and the terrain was a middle shade of black.
 The Black Forest was a visual appetizer for the senses.
 The entire landscape was clustered with trees: beech, oak, spruce, and pine.
 The name “Black Forest” actually describes the dark pine and fir trees that cover the mountainous region in Germany.
-Many fairy tales originated in here in Germany’s Black Forest.
+Many fairy tales originated here in Germany’s Black Forest.

-My favorite memory of the Black Forest was the giant cuckoo clock at the entraince with its hand painted characters “performing” on the hour to the whimsical musical.
+My favorite memory of the Black Forest was the giant cuckoo clock at the entrance with its hand-painted characters performing on the hour to the whimsical musical.

 Tip: A Black Forest cuckoo clock is the perfect gift to take home from this region.